Dealing with Tenant Damage to your Property in Ontario

 The larger problem of tenant damage to property, is when there is a wider disparity between the deposit held and the total damage caused.
 In many cases property owners choose to eat the added costs for repairs which can be a bit frustrating.1

-However, the smart approach is to always first ask the bad tenant to cover the costs of the excess damage.
+However, the smart approach is to always first ask the tenant to cover the costs of the excess damage.
 The request should be in writing with pictures.
 Also include a formal bill or invoices from reputable companies itemizing all the costs required to cure the damage.

-What to Do If a Tenant Damages Property
+What to Do If a Tenant Damages Property – Legal Recourses

 Ontario is a friendly place, but chances are slim that the tenant will actually agree to remedying the situation but as mentioned above, reaching out first creates a paper trail which will give you additional firepower when you take the next step.